simonowen/pacemu/ReadMe.txt

 Pac-Man Emulator for SAM Coupe (v1.2)
 -------------------------------------

-The Pac-Man ROMs cannot be supplied with this program, so you must provide your own copies of the following files (from the Midway ROM set):
+The Pac-Man ROMs cannot be distributed with this program, so you must provide your own copies of the following files (from the Midway ROM set):

   pacman.6e pacman.6f pacman.6h pacman.6j